edchelstephens/docker-django/README.md

 2. #0 1.155   File "/usr/local/lib/python3.12/site-packages/django/contrib/staticfiles/storage.py", line 39, in path
 #0 1.155     raise ImproperlyConfigured(
 #0 1.155 django.core.exceptions.ImproperlyConfigured: You're using the staticfiles app without having set the STATIC_ROOT setting to a filesystem path.

+# Solution: Add STATIC_ROOT in settings.py
+-> STATIC_ROOT = BASE_DIR / "staticfiles"

+3. Error response from daemon: driver failed programming external connectivity on endpoint traefik (d53b31405a0fb959c9bb4d10aa146db5ab0c0f64f006921ed0d4550f2a983457): Error starting userland proxy: listen tcp4 0.0.0.0:443: bind: address already in use

+# Solution
+Troubleshooting Steps:
+Check What Is Using Port 443
+You can find which process is currently using port 443 by running the following command:

+bash
+Copy code
+sudo lsof -i :443
+This will show you the process ID (PID) and the program that is using port 443.

+Stop the Conflicting Process